viamrobotics/docs/docs/services/slam/cartographer/_index.md

 For more information about the configuration attributes, see [Attributes](#attributes).

 After configuring cartographer the machine should begin mapping automatically.
 Navigate to the **CONTROL** tab on your machine's page and click on the dropdown menu matching the `name` of the service you created.
-See our [tips](../#slam-mapping-best-practices) for making a good map!
+See our [tips](../#slam-mapping-best-practices) for making good maps.
 If you want to save your locally built map, you can use the **GetInternalState API** or use the local map uploading feature of the [cloudslam wrapper module](../cloudslam/).

 ### Update an existing map